jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 of praiseworthy deeds and upright character.
 The leader and commander of these hosts hath ever been the fear of God, a fear that encompasseth all things and reigneth over all things.
 (TB IQ)

+The essence of wisdom is the fear of God, the dread of His scourge and punishment, and the apprehension of His justice and decree.
+(TB AK)

+Know thou for a certainty that whoso disbelieveth in God is neither trustworthy nor truthful.
+This, indeed, is the truth, the undoubted truth.
+He that acteth treacherously towards God will, also, act treacherously towards his king.
+(G CXIV)

 FRIENDSHIP